hyper-cookie/MSTeams-checker/README.md

 full names like you writed them in Excel-files (with the same rules).
 There are already 2 groups and 1 group of teachers, you can delete it if you want.
+- In files 'Handler.py' and 'CropingPhotos' you have to choose your way to pytesseract.
+You can do it by writing this 'pytesseract.pytesseract.tesseract_cmd = way'
 - Next go to 'Handler.py' and move to 30th line.
 There you have to create readbook and workbook for each Excel-file in 'TablesOfGroups'.
 Use the code like the example.
 - Next go to 'Handler.py' again and move to 76th line: there you have to compare